Sheepsfoot Blade: Uses, Purpose & vs Wharncliffe/Drop Point [2026]

 Get Your Free Quote

 Have you ever encountered a knife with a blade that seems almost… blunt?
-That, my friend, might have been a sheepsfoot blade.
-It is characterized by a straight cutting edge that curves towards a rounded, unsharpened back, resembling a sheep’s hoof.
+That, my friend, is likely a sheepsfoot blade.
+Unconventional at first glance, the sheepsfoot blade delivers impressive versatility for a wide range of tasks.

 This comprehensive guide will explore its rich history, unique design, diverse applications, and how it compares to other popular blade shapes.